 The combination of these two facets of mobility provides a unified framework to trade off the advantage of mobility as "equalizer" across individuals and the cost of mobility as "disequalizer" across time.
 Such a framework can also be useful for the purposes of evaluating the social welfare effects of tax systems.
 There is indeed an interesting analogy between the effects of mobility and taxation.
 In the words of Benabou and Ok (2001), "[j]ust like a tax scheme maps pre-tax incomes into post-tax incomes, a mobility process maps initial incomes into expected future incomes, or more generally into expected levels of intertemporal welfare.
 The extent to which the terminal distribution is equalized compared to the initial one is then precisely measured by the degree to which the mapping is progressive" (p.1).
-Equality of permanent incomes is increased by a progressive system; the time variability of periodic incomes around permanent incomes is decreased by tax progressivity.
+Equality of permanent incomes is increased by a progressive tax system; the time variability of periodic incomes around permanent incomes is decreased by tax progressivity.
 The precise quantitative welfare impact of progressivity nevertheless depends on the distribution of pre-tax incomes and the structure of the tax system.
 It also depends on the social evaluator's aversion to variability across time and to inequality across individuals.

+The paper thus builds on the earlier literature that has considered both the benefits of mobility and the costs of variability (for instance, Gottschalk and Spolaore 2002, Creedy and Wilhelm 2002 and Makdissi and Wodon 2003) by providing and estimating measures of the differential social welfare impact of mobility and taxation.
 Looking jointly at taxation and mobility helps assess both mobility's impact and the tax system's impact on intertemporal social welfare.
 How much is the usefulness of mobility as a longer-term equalizer diminished by the presence of a progressive tax system?
 How much is the cost of mobility as a temporal disequalizer reduced by a progressive tax system?
 Is the welfare benefit of tax progressivity reduced or increased by the presence of mobility?
 How do the inequality-reducing benefits and the variability-reducing benefits of tax progressivity compare?
 How do the welfare benefits of mobility and taxation compare?
 These are some of the original questions that this paper seeks to address, both through the provision of a measurement framework and empirically.